TheWiseMan03/ninja_template/docs/API_CONTROLLER.md

         handler_method = module_instance.handler  # Get the handler method from the module

         # 6. Add an API handler using the transferred API instance
+        # 7. You have the ability to set global settings for your API-endpoints inside post().
         api_instance.post(
             endpoint_path,
             response=getattr(module_instance, 'response', NOT_SET),